layer5labs/meshery-extensions-packages/README.md

     - Dark: `/actions-assets/design-assets/<design-id-dark>.png`

+### Function 4: Embeded Meshery Design
+Meshery Design Embedding ([docs](https://docs.layer5.io/kanvas/designer/embedding-designs/)) enables you to export a design in a format that can be seamlessly integrated into websites, blogs, or platforms supporting HTML, CSS, and JavaScript.
+This embedded version provides an interactive representation of the design, making it easier to share with infrastructure stakeholders.

+**Relevant Directories**
+- `/meshery-design-embed`: Contains the exported design files, including HTML, CSS, JavaScript, and assets like images and fonts.
+These files can be directly embedded into web pages or applications to showcase the design interactively.

 ## About Layer5

 Layer5's cloud native application and infrastructure management software enables organizations to expect more from their infrastructure.
 We embrace _developer_-defined infrastructure.
 We empower developers to change how they write applications, support _operators_ in rethinking how they run modern infrastructure, and enable _product owners_ to regain full-control over their product portfolio.